semaphoreci/book-monorepo-cicd/chapters/05-continuous-delivery.md

 ![](./figures/05-new-parameter.png){ width=60% }

 When the promotion is started manually, we can choose a value from the list.
-On auto-promotions, the default value is used.
+On auto-promotions, however, the default value is used.

 ![](./figures/05-parameter-manual.png){ width=95% }